President, Senior Staff, and Board

 Robert Spadaccia '70

 Katonah, New York

-Mr. Spadaccia is the President and CEO of Fairfield County Bank Corporation, formally Carnall Insurance.
-Prior to this position, he served as President and Chief Operating Officer of USI Northeast, and as Regional Marketing Director for the Northeast Region.
+Mr. Spadaccia retired as the President and CEO of Fairfield County Bank Corporation, formally Carnall Insurance in June 2013.
+Previously, he served as President and Chief Operating Officer of USI Northeast, and as Regional Marketing Director for the Northeast Region.
 During his career, he has held a series of leadership positions on numerous Agent Advisory Committees and the New York State Assembly Insurance Advisory Committee.
 He is a past President of the Westchester County Independent Agents Association and has served on several State Committees for that organization.
 He serves or has served on numerous risk management committees for several municipalities as well as the Boy Scouts of America and the Boys and Girls Club.
 He is on the Board of the Hudson Valley Hospital.
 He earned his Bachelor's degree in Political Science from Hartwick College.

 George Elsbeck.
 Assistant Treasurer

 Kelly Zack-Decker, Assistant Secretary